SKIP TO PAGE CONTENT

 Duration of H-1B Status

-The H-1B visa status sponsorship is for a maximum of 6 years.
+The H-1B visa status sponsorship is for a maximum of 6 years (requested in 3-year or less increments).
 Exceptions would include:

 1. If the foreign national has spent time abroad while in H-1B status, that time is recoverable;